AI Use Cases/Software

 Savings by right-sizing reserved instances

-Software companies typically realize 18-28% reductions in total procurement spend within 90 days post-deployment by eliminating duplicate vendor subscriptions, consolidating redundant tools, and renegotiating contracts with usage data.
-More significantly, Finance teams recover 35-50 hours monthly previously spent on manual reconciliation, redirecting that capacity to strategic initiatives like unit economics modeling and customer profitability analysis.
-Cloud infrastructure spend optimization - the largest cost lever for Software - typically yields 12-18% savings by right-sizing reserved instances and identifying unused resources, directly improving gross margin without revenue impact.
+Software companies typically target 18-28% reductions in total procurement spend within 90 days post-deployment by eliminating duplicate vendor subscriptions, consolidating redundant tools, and renegotiating contracts with usage data.
+More significantly, the target is up to 30-35 hours a month handed back to Finance from manual reconciliation, redirected to work like unit economics modeling and customer profitability analysis.
+Cloud infrastructure spend optimization - the largest cost lever for Software - is modeled to yield 12-18% savings by right-sizing reserved instances and identifying unused resources, directly improving gross margin without revenue impact.

 ROI compounds over 12 months as the system learns which vendor choices correlate with better DORA metrics and lower P1 incident rates.
 By month 6, Finance gains predictive visibility into quarterly spend trends, enabling more accurate financial forecasting and tighter CAC-to-LTV modeling.
-By month 12, the organization typically achieves 25-35% total savings annualized while simultaneously improving operational resilience - fewer vendors means lower integration complexity, faster incident response, and reduced vendor risk exposure.
-For a mid-market SaaS company with $50M ARR, this translates to $6-12M in recovered margin over 12 months.
+By month 12, the organization typically targets 25-35% total savings annualized while simultaneously improving operational resilience - fewer vendors means lower integration complexity, faster incident response, and reduced vendor risk exposure.
+Every number above is a planning assumption, not a promise: run those percentages against your own vendor ledger before you believe them.
+That exercise is the first deliverable of the engagement.

 Target Scope